 Note: If you are in any IBM Cloud region other than US-South you must use Unity 2018.2 or higher.
 This is because Unity 2018.2 or higher is needed for TLS 1.2, which is the only TLS version available in all regions other than US-South.

-- Either download the Watson Unity SDK from the Unity asset store or perform the following:
+- Download the Watson SDK for Unity or perform the following:

 git clone https://github.com/watson-developer-cloud/unity-sdk.git